aminkhod/Text-labeling-app_Enhesa/README.md

 ## Features

-- **Text classification** using multiple machine learning models (Logistic Regression, Random Forest, Gradient Boosting, Linear SVC, and an ensemble Voting Classifier)
+- **Text classification** using multiple machine learning models ( Random Forest, Gradient Boosting, Linear SVC, and an ensemble Voting Classifier)
 - **REST API** for programmatic access (built with FastAPI)
 - **Web UI** for interactive use (built with Gradio)
 - **Model saving/loading** for reproducible results